 We can offer diagnosis, surgical and non-surgical treatment of foot and ankle problems, such as bunions, heel pain, spurs, hammertoes, neuromas, ingrown toenails, warts, corns and calluses.

 Our podiatry team also cares for sprains, fractures, infections, and injuries of the foot, ankle and heel.
 Our doctors are on staff at all Southwest Florida Hospitals and actively take call.
-If you are injured and taken to a hospital ask for one of doctors to take care of you.
+If you are injured and taken to a hospital ask for one of our doctors to take care of you.

 Individuals diagnosed with diabetes should pay special attention as they are prone to a number of serious foot related conditions including: